The Who's Tommy: Productions

 The musical opened at La Jolla Playhouse in San Diego, California, on 1 July 1992.
 The Broadway theatre debut was at the St. James Theatre on 29 March 1993 with 27 previews running through 10 April.
-The show then officially opened on 22 April 1993 and closed on 17 June 1995, after 899 performances.
-Produced by Sir George Martin and directed by Des McAnuff, with choreography by Wayne Cilento, the original cast included Michael Cerveris (Tommy), Marcia Mitzman (Mrs. Walker), Jonathan Dokuchitz (Captain Walker), Paul Kandel (Uncle Ernie) and Cheryl Freeman (The Gypsy/Acid Queen), plus an ensemble that included Alice Ripley, Christian Hoff, Norm Lewis, Tracy Nicole Chapman, Michael Gardner, Michael McElroy and Sherie Rene Scott.
+The show then officially opened on 22 April 1993 and closed on 17 June 1995, after 900 performances.
+Produced by Sir George Martin and directed by Des McAnuff, with choreography by Wayne Cilento, and groundbreaking iconic projections by Wendall K. Harrington, the original cast included Michael Cerveris (Tommy), Marcia Mitzman (Mrs. Walker), Jonathan Dokuchitz (Captain Walker), Paul Kandel (Uncle Ernie) and Cheryl Freeman (The Gypsy/Acid Queen), plus an ensemble that included Alice Ripley, Christian Hoff, Norm Lewis, Tracy Nicole Chapman, Michael McElroy, Sherie Rene Scott and Rick Fitts.

 A Canadian Production opened at the Elgin Theatre in Toronto on 1 March 1995, and played throughout the year.
 The production featured an entirely Canadian cast, and the lead character of Tommy was played by Tyley Ross.

 Once the Toronto run ended, the production went on a Canadian tour.